angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 represented managing to make it into the top 8 and did so with a novel take on the more Tempo based approaches that some have been working on, but to a much smaller scale than that put into more Turbo variants.
-The interview goes over the preperation, decklist choices and gameplay across the event as well as touching on some other topics that are worthwhile having a listen to!
+The interview goes over the preparation, decklist choices and gameplay across the event as well as touching on some other topics that are worthwhile having a listen to!
 Alas it is only available on Youtube because other platforms require $$$ to host on them.